- 1 What’s In A Name? Plant Naming Conventions

 “A rose by any other name would smell as sweet,” said William Shakespeare in his famous play Romeo and Juliet.
 For plants, this definitely applies.
 It even applies to roses themselves, as there’s over a hundred species of roses and thousands of cultivars available!

-Most plant labels state the name of the plant at the top of the label.
+Most plastic plant labels state the name of the plant at the top of the label.
 Plants can be identified using both their scientific name and their common name and most plant labels state both names.

 Common names for plants are used by people in a given region, and vary widely depending on where you are.
 As an example, consider the Boston fern.
 While it’s called that in one region, it can also be referred to as sword fern, fishbone fern, or even tuber ladder fern.